 Our mission is Caring, Healing, Teaching, Serving All.
-We strive to provide excellent care for all patients regardless of their citizenship status, nation of origin, race, religion, ethnicity, sexual orientation, income or insurance status.
-We are dedicated to ensuring that all patients feel welcome at AHS.
+We strive to provide excellent care for all patients regardless of their citizenship status, nation of origin, race, religion, ethnicity, sexual orientation, income, or insurance status.
+We have zero tolerance for violence and are dedicated to ensuring that all patients feel welcome and safe at AHS.